Kotlin/dokka/docs/topics/dokka-migration.md

    org.jetbrains.dokka.experimental.gradle.pluginMode=V2EnabledWithHelpers
    ```

+   This flag activates the DGP v2 plugin with migration helpers, which prevent compilation errors when build scripts reference
+   tasks from DGP v1 that are no longer available in DGP v2.
+You have to [disable](#set-the-opt-in-flag)
+   the migration helpers after completing your migration.

-   If your project does not have a `gradle.properties` file, create one in the root directory of your project.
+   > If your project does not have a `gradle.properties` file, create one in the root directory of your project.
+   >
+   {style="tip"}

 3. Sync your project with Gradle to ensure the new plugin is properly applied: